arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 You can grant access to an entire table, to a table range (for example, to all the rows under a particular partition key), or to some specific rows.
 Additionally, you can grant execution rights only to specific methods such as _Query_, _Add_, _Update_, _Delete_.
 Finally, you can specify the SAS token start and expiry time.

 1. Continue working with the end solution of the previous exercise or open the solution located at _Source/Ex04-IntroducingSAS/Begin_.
-Remember to run Visual Studio **as administrator** to be able to use the Windows Azure storage emulator.
+Remember to run Visual Studio **as administrator** to be able to use the Windows Azure Storage Emulator.

-1. Log off and register a new user.
+1. Press **F5** to run the application, and register a new user.
 Notice that you are able see what you have uploaded with the previous user.

 	![Index without SAS](Images/index-without-sas.png?raw=true "Index without SAS")